 The Land Information Council of Jamaica (LICJ) was established by the Jamaican Government in 1991 and is comprised of nine sub-committees.
 The Council is responsible for organising and ensuring the development and maintenance of a national networked geographical information system, through the collaborative efforts of land and land-related agencies.

-The DGODT is a governmental institution, part of the Economy, Planning and Development Secretary.
-It is responsible for the creation of public policies for a sustainable development of the territory, as spatial expression of the economic, social, environmental and cultural policies of the society.
+The DGODT is a governmental institution that is part of the Economy, Planning and Development Secretary.
+It is responsible for the creation of public policies for a sustainable development of the territory, as well as for the spatial expression of the economic, social, environmental and cultural policies of the society.

 The Fiji Land Information System is a major government project, part of the Ministry of Lands and Mineral resources, designed to create a coordinated system for storing and providing 'core' information about land in the Republic of Fiji.